bloominstituteoftechnology/Precourse/Lesson6-HTML-CSS/README.md

 ### \<style>

-Remember when we said that data we wanted the broswer to consume before the page loaded should go between the head tags?
+Remember when we said that data we wanted the browser to consume before the page loaded should go between the head tags?
 That is where the \<style> tags will go.
 In between these tags, we will give the browser a set of style rules to abide by.

 ```html
   <html>